neko-0/physana/README.md

-# Migration still in progress.
-This package was used for Collinear W+jets analysis.
-Currently refractoring it for Run-3 and update naming scheme in new analysis release.
+# Ntuples Analysis Package. (originally the `collinearw`, package was used for Collinear W+jets analysis.
+Currently refractoring it for Run-3 and update naming scheme in new analysis release.)

-# Collinear W+jets Plotting Scripts

-Python scripts for generating histograms from `ROOT.TTree` and making plots
+Python scripts for generating histograms from `ROOT.TTree` ntuples and making plots

 ## Installation

-Setup python3 virtual environment via `source collinearw/envsetup.sh`.
+Setup python3 virtual environment via `source physana/envsetup.sh`.
 Then install the package:

 ```bash